kirillkovalenko/nssm/README.txt

 (where the service will be shown in Paused state) to send a continue signal to NSSM and it will retry within a few seconds.

+By default, NSSM defines "a timely manner" to be within 1500 milliseconds.
+You can change the threshold for the service by setting the number of milliseconds as a REG_DWORD value in the registry at HKLM\SYSTEM\CurrentControlSet\Services\<service>\Parameters\AppThrottle.

 NSSM will look in the registry under HKLM\SYSTEM\CurrentControlSet\Services\<service>\Parameters\AppExit for string (REG_EXPAND_SZ) values corresponding to the exit code of the application.